rh20624/Awesome-IMU-Sensing/README.md

 - AAAI, IJCAI, KDD, ICLR, TKDE

 ## Public Datasets
+[2024] CAPTURE-24: A large dataset of wrist-worn activity tracker data collected in the wild for human activity recognition
+- 2,562 hours of annotated data

 ## Reviews

+[2024] Transfer Learning in Human Activity Recognition: A Survey

 [2024] Machine Learning Techniques for Sensor-based Human Activity Recognition with Data Heterogeneity - A Review

 [2024] A Survey on Multimodal Wearable Sensor-based Human Action Recognition